What is a no-fly zone, and how would it benefit Ukraine? - NewsBreak

 In his virtual address to Congress on Wednesday, Zelenskyy said Russia has “turned the Ukrainian sky into a source of death” for thousands.

 “Is this a lot to ask for?
 To create a no-fly zone over Ukraine to save people?
 Is this too much to ask?” he asked in his address.
-“A humanitarian no-fly zone, something that Russia would not be able to terrorize our free cities?”Five takeaways from Zelenskyy’s virtual address to Congress
+“A humanitarian no-fly zone, something that Russia would not be able to terrorize our free cities?”Back from Kyiv, leaders seek peace mission, arms for Ukraine

 In recent weeks, however, NATO countries had decided against implementing a no-fly zone over Ukraine, warning that such a move would provoke a much larger war in Europe.
 Russian President Vladimir Putin has also said that countries who align with Ukraine in the implementation of a no-fly zone would be viewed as participants in the war.